bright/new-www/content/blog/embracing-polymorphism-for-flexible-components.md

 Now that we have a solid understanding of how polymorphic components work, let's explore some real-world use cases where these dynamic powerhouses truly shine.

 ### Button Variants

-Imagine you're working on an e-commerce website, and you need to create different types of buttons for various actions like "Add to Cart," "Buy Now," or "Read More."
-Instead of creating separate button components for each variant, you can leverage the flexibility of polymorphic components.
+Imagine you're working on an e-commerce website, and you need to create different types of buttons for various actions like "Add to Cart," "Buy Now," or "Read More." **Instead of creating separate button components for each variant, you can leverage the flexibility of polymorphic components**.
 With a single polymorphic button component, you can easily customize its appearance and behavior by passing different values to the `as` prop.
 This way, you can have anchor tags, button tags, or even custom button components rendered on the fly, all while maintaining consistent functionality and styling.

 ### Navigation Menus

-Polymorphic components can be a game-changer when it comes to building navigation menus.
+**Polymorphic components can be a game-changer when it comes to building navigation menus**.
 Let's say you have a horizontal menu that needs to render as an unordered list (`<ul>`) with list items (`<li>`).
 However, in certain cases, you may need the menu to be a vertical sidebar rendered as a `<nav>` element.
 By utilizing the power of polymorphic components, you can effortlessly switch between these different rendering styles based on the context.
 Simply pass the desired tag or component as the `as` prop, and voila!
 Your navigation menu adapts to any layout requirements you throw at it.

 ### Typography component

 With polymorphic capabilities, the Typography component can adapt its rendering to various text elements, such as `<h1>`, `<p>`, `<span>`, and more.
 This flexibility allows developers to maintain consistent typography styles while seamlessly adjusting the underlying HTML tag based on the desired semantic structure and design requirements.

 These are just a few examples to get your creative gears turning.
 The beauty of polymorphic components lies in their versatility and adaptability.
-You're no longer constrained by rigid component structures or forced to create numerous variations of similar components.
-With polymorphic components, you can build a robust library of reusable UI elements that effortlessly transform to meet the unique requirements of your applications.
+You're no longer constrained by rigid component structures or forced to create numerous variations of similar components. **With polymorphic components, you can build a robust library of reusable UI elements that effortlessly transform to meet the unique requirements of your applications**.

 In the next section, we'll dive into the implementation details and walk through a practical example to solidify your understanding.